chaolongwang/SEEKIN/README.md

   -o Specify the output file name.
 The output is the compressed VCF format. [no default value]
   ```

-Finally, we can to run the `kinship` module with the above `Stdudy.chr22.indvAF.vcf.gz` as the input, the command is:
+Finally, we can run the `kinship` module with the above `Stdudy.chr22.indvAF.vcf.gz` as the input, the command is:

   ```
   seekin kinship -i ./Study.chr22.vcf.gz  -a  ./Study.chr22.indvAF.vcf.gz  -r 0.3  -m 0.05   -d DS  -p admix -n 2000  -t 3 -w 1  -o Study.chr22.admix